You don’t need a yard to grow plants, with these 10 ideas for urban gardening

 8. Get the Hang of String Gardens

+This is one of my personal favourite ideas for urban gardening!
 Based on traditional Japanese techniques, string gardens are easy to maintain: just spray the roots occasionally with a plant mister.
 By binding the roots in a mossy soil mixture and hanging the plant from the ceiling, many varieties of plants can grow this way, from small fruit trees to flowers.

 9. Sit on It!
 A Chair Made from Mushrooms